dsjas297/FaceBreak/README.txt

 COMPILING
 4. File > Export: Select Java > JAR file
-5. Under Resources to Export, select FaceBreak (left pane), .classpath and .project (right pane).
+5. Under Resources to Export, select FaceBreak (left pane) and everything in the right pane.
 Set the export destination to [current working directory]/FaceBreak.jar
+Copy the encryptedPrivate.key to the directory that the JAR sits in.

 RUNNING
 6. Run FaceBreakServer.bat